pronovic/apologies/DEVELOPER.md

 There is third-party integration with [readthedocs.io](https://readthedocs.io/) (to publish documentation) and [coveralls.io](https://coveralls.io/) (to publish code coverage statistics).

 Both of these services make integration very straightforward.
 For readthedocs, integration happens via a [GitHub webhook](https://docs.github.com/en/github/extending-github/about-webhooks).
 You first create an account at readthedocs.io.
 Then, you import your repository, which creates a webhook in GitHub for your repository.
-Once the webhook has been created, readthedocs is notified whenever code is pushed to your repository, and a build is kicked off on their infrastructure to generate and and publish your documentation.
+Once the webhook has been created, readthedocs is notified whenever code is pushed to your repository, and a build is kicked off on their infrastructure to generate and publish your documentation.
 Configuration is taken from a combination of [.readthedocs.yml](.readthedocs.yml) and preferences that you set for your repository in the readthedocs web interface.
 See the readthedocs.io [documentation](https://docs.readthedocs.io/en/stable/guides/platform.html) for more information.

 For coveralls.io, integration happens via a [GitHub App](https://docs.github.com/en/developers/apps/about-apps) rather than a webhook.
 Like with readthedocs, you first create an account at coveralls.io.
 Next, you grant the Coveralls application permissions to your GitHub organization, and select which repositories should be enabled.
 Unlike with readthedocs, you need to generate coverage information locally and upload it to coverage.io.
 This happens as a part of the CI workflow.
 There are several steps in [.github/workflows/tox.yml](.github/workflows/tox.yml), taken more-or-less verbatim from the coveralls.io [documentation](https://coveralls-python.readthedocs.io/en/latest/usage/index.html).